meceware/wapy.dev/README.md

 Organize your subscriptions by category and add a personal touch with custom colors.

+💳 **Payment Method Flexibility**

+Easily assign payment methods to your subscriptions and display them clearly with recognizable icons.

 📱 **Add to Home Screen for Mobile App Experience**

 Use Wapy.dev like a mobile app by adding it to your home screen with just a few taps.